PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 See the [Basic Signing Flow document][basic-signing-flow] for a more detailed description of the AArch64 secure boot flow.

-## Partitioning software components into FIP or FIT images
+## Partitioning software components into FIP and FIT images

 <a name="fig2-2"></a>